 An unfortunate accident on the highway can leave you in despair.
 Severe injuries can take months, or years, to heal, while you may have to deal with serious monetary losses.
 If you are out of work, or have been fired because you couldn’t report at work, the financial aftermath can be hard to manage.
 Arizona is an at-fault state.
 If the accident happened because of the other driver’s negligence, you can file a claim with their insurer, for your losses and damages.
-In your own interest, consider talking to a Tucson auto accident attorney.
-Here are some important things to know about car accident laws in Arizona.
+In your own interest, consider talking to a Tucson auto accident attorney, such as those at “Karnas Law Firm”.
+Here are some important things to know about car accident laws in Arizona, which the experienced attorneys at Karnas Law Firm can help you understand more comprehensively.

 Steps to follow